MaxraySavage/Rock-Paper-Scissors-TOP/README.md

 A game of rock paper scissors.
 Implemented with Javascript, HTML, CSS.

 ## Goals
 Gain familiarity with manipulating the DOM with Javascript.
-Builds on the console version of this project, description of that (here)[].
+Builds on the console version of this project, description of that [here](console-prototype-README.md).

 ### Understand the Problem
 The final version should have, at minimum, 3 buttons for user input, a div for displaying messages to the user, some score tracking from round to round.